How to improvise on Lead Guitar

 Mirror the track

-The next notes that you play do not just spring from your fingers, you are the pilot and navigator!
+When improvising, the next notes that you play do not magically spring from your fingers, you are the pilot and navigator!

-Try to latch on to a motif within the track.
-It might be a suggested melody or rhythm.
+To build phrases try to latch on to a motif within the track.
+It might be a suggested melody and/or rhythm.
 Then add variations.

 Here’s a solo that more than adequately demonstrates many of the above points

 When playing live, communicate with the band if your solo length is open ended.
 Have a signal or cue that they, or you can use to finish.
 There's nothing worse than a lead guitarist who has overstayed his welcome.
 Leave them wanting more!